Christmas Lights and Events in Hutchinson, Kansas, 2017

 The largest season-long area of Christmas lights is a half-mile square area of perimeter lights that covers most lawns from East 17th to 23rd Avenues and Meadowlark Lane to North Lorraine St. The tradition started a number of years ago on East 22nd Avenue and typically begins Thanksgiving weekend and lasts until New Years.

-1005 East 20th has a lot more lights this year, and Santa (seen at top of page) will be there every Friday and Saturday night from 6 p.m. to whenever the crowds thin.
+1005 East 20th is easily the most trafficked home this year, due to visits from Santa (top of page) and the radio-synced light show.
+Tune your radios to 106.7 and remember Santa will be there every Friday and Saturday night from 6 p.m. to whenever the crowds thin.

 The top of a nearby home at 25 Meadowlark Lane shows great color saturation at dusk.